Transcript: Protein Intake & IGF-1 Production

 What is the mechanism by which our diet can affect our levels of this cancer-promoting growth hormone IGF-1?
-Imagine you’re a kid with some tinkertoys.
-Then Christmas come early and you get one of those huge sets dumped down in front of you.
-All excited with this new load of building raw materials you may really start scaling up.
-And basically it’s the same thing with your liver and insulin-like growth factor 1.
+Imagine you’re a kid with some Tinkertoys.
+Then, Christmas comes early, and you get one of those huge sets dumped down in front of you.
+All excited with this new load of building raw materials, you may really start scaling up.
+And basically, it’s the same thing with your liver and insulin-like growth factor 1.

 When you dump a load of protein on your body, your liver’s like whoa, look at all this.
 What are we going to do with all?
-We can’t just waste it, we got to do something with it.
-Let’s just start growing stuff, add on a few new additions, maybe a new wing.
-So your liver decides to start pumping out IGF-1 to tell all the cells in the body it’s growin’ time!
-Be fruitful and multiple.
+We can’t just waste it; we’ve got to do something with it.
+Let’s just start growing stuff; add a few new additions, maybe a new wing.
+So your liver decides to start pumping out IGF-1 to tell all the cells in the body, it’s growin’ time!
+Be fruitful and multiply.
 Spare no expense, go crazy—look how much excess protein we got to work with!

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.